aptech/docs/docs/CR-xtics.rst

 ----------------
 Sets and fixes scaling, axes numbering and tick marks for the x-axis.

 ..
 NOTE:: This function is for the deprecated PQG graphics.
+Use :func:`plotSetXTicInterval` and :func:`plotSetXRange` for similar functionality.

 Library
 -------